Free · Instant · No signup

 Rent Affordability Calculator UK

-Enter your salary and monthly rent — get an instant verdict on whether your rent is Affordable, a Stretch, or Risky.
+Enter your monthly take-home pay and rent — get an instant verdict on whether your rent is Affordable, a Stretch, or Risky.
 See your exact rent-to-income ratio and how much you have left each month.

 How much is your rent?